Sr1n1ha/coding-challenges/Readme.md

 # A set of coding challenges for engineering roles at Archistar

 ## Purpose
-Aim of these test are threefold,
+Aim of these tests are to,

 - evaluate your software engineering capability
-- judge your technical experience and maturity
+- benchmark your technical experience and maturity
 - understand how you design and implement your solution

 ## How you will be judged